JesperSoberg/dat550-prosjekt/README.md

 # Bag of Words Document Classification using Feedforward Neural Network and Recurrent Neural Network

 ### This document will provide a simple guide to train and test neural networks on your own using the code provided here.
-A list of the use adjustable parameters will be provided with a brief explenation at the bottom of this document.
+A list of the available parameters will be provided with a brief explenation at the bottom of this document.

 ## Training and testing a neural network to predict label of abstracts